zio/zio-constraintless/README.md

 A discussion on http://www.doc.ic.ac.uk/~wlj05/files/Deconstraining.pdf as Scala code

-**Parametrising the program with(out) constraints without compromising the modularity is the the problem this project tries to solve using this paper in Haskell.**
+**A Scala take on Haskell paper, on parametrising the program with logical constraints at every node, without compromising the modularity**

 An excerpt from the paper: